ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Reasons for errors {#appendix-reasons-errors}

-The Transport Services API {{I-D.ietf-taps-interface}} allows for the seven generic error types to specify a more detailed reason as to why an error occurred.
+The Transport Services API {{I-D.ietf-taps-interface}} allows for the several generic error types to specify a more detailed reason as to why an error occurred.
 This appendix lists some of the possible reasons.

 * BadConfiguration:
 The transport properties and endpoints provided by the application are either contradictory or incomplete.
 Examples include the lack of a remote endpoint on an active open or using a multicast group address while not requesting a unidirectional receive.

 * NoCandidates:
-None of the available transport protocols can satisfy the transport properties provided by the application.
+The configuration is valid, but none of the available transport protocols can satisfy the transport properties provided by the application.

-* Unresolvable:
+* ResolutionFailed:
 The remote or local specifier provided by the application can not be resolved.

-* CantEstablish:
+* EstablishmentFailed:
 The TAPS system was unable to establish a transport-layer connection to the remote endpoint specified by the application.

 * PolicyProhibited:
-The system policy prevents the TAPS system from performing the action requested by the application.
+The system policy prevents the transport system from performing the action requested by the application.

 * NotCloneable:
 The protocol stack is not capable of being cloned.

-* MessageToLarge:
+* MessageTooLarge:
-The message size is too big for the taps system to handle.
+The message size is too big for the transport system to handle.

 * ProtocolFailure:
 The underlying protocol stack failed.

-* BadMessageProperties:
+* InvalidMessageProperties:
-The message properties are either contradictory to the transport properties or they can not be satisfied by the TAPS system.
+The message properties are either contradictory to the transport properties or they can not be satisfied by the transport system.

 * BadReceive:
-The data that was received by the underlying protocol stack could not be fully retrieved by the TAPS system.
+The data that was received by the underlying protocol stack could not be fully retrieved by the transport system.

 * FailedReceive:
 The underlying protocol stack indicated that the reception of a message has failed.